-Senior Division Grand Award winners will receive trips to the International Science and Engineering Fair (ISEF) in Pittsburgh, PA where their projects will be further evaluated allowing their creators an opportunity to compete for numerous additional awards, scholarships and further recognition.
+Senior Division Grand Award winners will travel to the International Science and Engineering Fair (ISEF) in Pittsburgh, PA where their projects will be evaluated, providing these students an opportunity to compete for additional awards, scholarships and increased recognition.
 Up to six individual awardees, plus a three-person team project, and two winners of the Michigan Science Fair will represent metro Detroit and the State of Michigan in the International Fair.

-Each Grand Award Winner will be given preferential status on receiving a four-year paid merit scholarship from one of the following universities: Lawrence Technological University, Oakland University, Wayne State University, and University of Detroit Mercy.
+Each Grand Award Winner will be given preferential status on receiving a four-year paid merit scholarship from one of the following universities: Lawrence Technological University, Oakland University, and University of Detroit Mercy.
 The scholarship and amounts are subject to the rules of the individual universities.

-The Grand Award winners also compete for the Detroit Science Award, an all-expense paid study trip to the Weizmann Institute in Rehovat, Israel.
+The Grand Award winners also compete for the Detroit Science Award, an all-expense paid study trip to the Weizmann Institute in Rehovot, Israel.

-The 2015 Fund Drive has a goal of \$156,000

-Gifts are Tax Deductible- IRS 501 c(3) & MICS 5290 Checks may be made payable to: Science Fair - SEFMD P.O.
+The 2018 Fund Drive has a goal of \$156,000 Gifts are Tax Deductible- IRS 501 (c)(3) & MICS 5290 Checks may be made payable to: Science Fair - SEFMD P.O.
 Box 158 - Farmington, MI 48332-0158